Mineaurion/PterodactylAPI/README.md

 # PterodactylAPI
-Class PHP for the Pterodactyl Panel API
+PHP Class to use the Pterodactyl Panel Api in a simpliest way.

+## Current implementation :
+ - End User
+    - listServers
+    - singleServers
+    - powerToggles
+    - sendCommand

+Refer to the pterodactyl doc : https://docs.pterodactyl.io/v0.6/reference